binerogroup/documentation/networking/directly-attached-ips.rst

-The process for setting up a directly attached IP on an instance is not differing from any other :doc:`method of setting up an IP </compute/assign-ip>` in the platform except you would chose an IP from one of our external ranges instead of selecting one from a :doc:`private subnet <router/private-subnet/index>`.
+The process for setting up a directly attached IP on an instance is not differing from any other :doc:`method of setting up an IP </compute/assign-ip>` in the platform except you would chose an IP from one of our external ranges instead of selecting one from a :doc:`subnet <subnet/index>`.

 Which range to choose would depend on in which :doc:`availability zone <regions-and-availability-zones>` your instance is located: